ab-anand/AutoDel/CONTRIBUTING.md

 ### Description:

-You can improve the UI and add the a `Report for Bugs` link in the status bar.
+You can improve the UI and add a `Report for Bugs` link in the status bar.

- ## Make it compatible with `LINUX`
+ ## Make it compatible with LINUX

 ### Difficulty: Easy – Medium